gleam-lang/gleam/notes/talk.md

 the Gleam AST to the Core Erlang AST by traversing the tree and calling the appropriate constructor for that node.

-This is where the use of records comes in handy- I can create a function that takes a Gleam node and returns Core Erlang by defining a function clause for each record.
+This is where the Gleam parser's use of records comes in handy- I can create a function that takes a Gleam node and returns Core Erlang by defining a function clause for each record.

 ```erlang
 codegen(Node = #string{}) ->
   cerl:c_string(Node#string.value).
 ```

-Here's the clause for the string record.
-It calls `c_string` on the value of the string record.
+For example, here's the clause for the string record, and thus the string node.
+It just calls the `c_string` constructor on the value of the string record.

 ```erlang
 codegen(#string{ value = Value }) ->